 The large bowel is normally checked by a colonoscopy – this is done using a thin flexible tube with a camera on the end.
 The tube is inserted into your bottom and goes around the large bowel.

-The ScotCap Test is a capsule that you swallow, and it contains two tiny cameras inside.
+The ScotCap Test is a capsule that you swallow, and it contains 2 tiny cameras inside.
 The cameras take pictures of the lining of the bowel to look for any problems or signs of disease.
 This test can be used instead of a colonoscopy.

 Before the test

 For this test to work well your bowel needs to be very clean so the cameras get the best pictures.
-For a few days before your test you will be asked to change your diet, and to have only the type of food and drinks which help soften your stools (poo).
+For a few days before your test you'll be asked to change your diet, and to have only the type of food and drinks which help soften your stools (poo).